Advanced Computing Environment: Dissolution

 Meanwhile, the accelerated delivery and anticipated performance improvements of Intel's upcoming Pentium processor, combined with more competitive pricing, made the "20 to 30 percent premium" of MIPS-based systems less attractive to vendors such as Compaq and their customers.
 Although ACE originally supported the x86 architecture, customers were reportedly confused by an incoherent message around the different hardware and software options encompassed by the initiative.
 Consequently, an increased emphasis on the MIPS architecture "as an informal recognition of what the organization has really been doing all along" was envisaged, focusing more on ARC as a way of delivering MIPS-based hardware.
 In April 1992, the ACE Executive Advisory Board refocused the initiative on systems software availability for the ARC platform.

 Intel was never itself a member of ACE, with its processor architecture having been introduced to the effort by Compaq.
 Since MIPS had been seeking to gain market share at Intel's expense, the initiative was a competitive threat to Intel, forcing the company "to take greater steps to accommodate its customers".
 Indeed, one reported motivation for Compaq's involvement in ACE was to "light a fire under Intel" and get the company to produce a roadmap that was competitive enough for Compaq's customers.
 Intel's response was to accelerate the delivery of the Pentium and to pursue parallel development of three generations of future products (P5, P6 and P7), thus providing a roadmap that could dissuade its customers from adopting RISC architectures.

+MIPS Computer Systems later refocused its efforts on the ARC specification in combination with its own RISC/os Unix implementation, mostly to satisfy those companies maintaining an interest in SVR4 on the architecture.
+With RISC/os 5.1, due later in 1992 being planned as the final release of the product, MIPS collaborated with UniSoft to make a direct port of SVR4 available for the platform.
+Two of the SVR4 adherents, Sony and NEC, would go on to arrange a Japanese initiative, the Open Computing Environment for MIPS Platform (OCMP), joined by several other Japanese vendors and subsidiaries of international companies in late 1992.